NolanRapp/cs32-proj1/README.md

     - Numbers, `true`, `false`

 `Scrypt`:
-> This program takes in user input in the form of a program using "if", "while", and "print" statements along with infix expressions then evaluates the program.
+> This program takes in user input in the form of a program using statement tokens along with infix expressions then evaluates the program.

 `Format`
-> This program takes in user input in the form of a program using "if", "while", and "print" statements along with infix expressions then prints the program in standard format.
+> This program takes in user input in the form of a program using statement tokens along with infix expressions then prints the program in standard format.

 `New_Parser`
 > This program takes user input line-by-line and outputs the expression and evaluates it.
 Errors will not interrupt the program but will ask for new input.